The Ultimate 2 Days in Seville Itinerary By An Andalusian

 An unmissable attraction in Seville is the Alcazar of Seville, historically known as al-Qasr al-Muriq.
 This UNESCO World Heritage Site consists of a beautiful royal palace and complex built for King Peter of Castile in the 12th century.

-Interestingly, the Alcazar is the oldest royal palace still in use in Europe, as the upper floors are the official residence of the Spanish royal family nowadays.
+Interestingly, the Alcazar is the oldest royal palace still in use in Europe, as the upper floors are now the official residence of the Spanish royal family.

 Wandering around the Alcazar is a magical experience.
 You can contemplate the beautiful Mudejar architecture that is combined with Romanesque, Gothic and Renaissance elements.

-My biggest tip for visiting the Alcazar is to take your time learning and exploring the different areas of this stunning palace complex.
+My biggest tip for visiting the Alcazar is to take your time to learn and explore the different areas of this stunning palace complex.
 You can easily spend over 2 hours inside the building and its surroundings.

 Overall, visiting the Alcazar is a unique experience to add to your Spain bucket list.

-📌 Book your tickets to Royal Alcazar of Seville here
+Ensure your visit to the Royal Alcazar of Seville by getting your online ticket here

 Go to Seville Cathedral